Amputee Rehab Program

 Scope of Services

-- Physicians specializing in Physical Medicine and Rehabilitation (PMR) or Neurology direct the patient's plan of care on a daily basis
+- Physicians specializing in Physical Medicine and Rehabilitation (PMR) direct the patient's plan of care on a daily basis

 - Rehabilitation Nursing is provided 24 hours a day, 7 days a week

-- Recreation therapy, clinical psychology, neuropsychology, vocational rehabilitation, and assistive technology services are available 5 days a week, as needed
+- Recreation therapy, clinical psychology, neuropsychology, vocational rehabilitation, and assistive technology services are available 5 days a week, and are provided based on the unique needs of each patient.

 - Each patient is assigned a Care Coordinator who acts as a liaison between patient, family/caregiver, rehabilitation professionals, and third party payers